-Great product launches create heroes.
-And product teams have the best product launches when they have clear goals, deliver the goods on time, and everyone is on the page.
-This is easy if we work with a really small team or don’t have meaningful go-to-market programs timed to our launches.
-But that’s usually not the case for product managers, product marketers, and software developers in mid-sized and larger organizations.
-This is where some lightweight launch planning can save us and help us as product managers and marketers lead the team with conviction.
+We are all agile these days (or trying to be) and for almost all teams — dates still matter.
+Dates matter because time is an essential variable in life and business.
+And product teams have the best product releases when they have clear goals, deliver the goods on time, and everyone is on the page.
+This is easy if we work with a really small team or don’t have any complexity in our business or teams.
+But that’s usually not the case for product managers, product marketers, and software developers in software or technology companies.
+This is where some lightweight and highly visual release planning can save us and help us as product, project, and engineering managers stay focused (and sane).